New York Private Finance logo

 Visit New York Private Finance

-Doctor's Verdict on New York Private Finance
+Research Note on New York Private Finance

 New York Private Finance is exclusively for high-net-worth entrepreneurs and sponsors with $5M+ illiquid assets seeking non-dilutive capital.
-This is specialized enterprise financing, not suited for typical small business owners, startups without private stock, or borrowers seeking sub-$5M loans.
+This is listed enterprise financing, not suited for typical small business owners, startups without private stock, or borrowers seeking sub-$5M loans.

 • Private equity sponsors and founders with illiquid stakes seeking to recapitalize or fund acquisitions